 During the prosecution process, your advocate can request that your address not be given in open court.

 The prosecutor has the responsibility to initially charge the case and makes decisions about the prosecution, including whether or not to drop the charges.
 Your feelings are important to the office and will be taken into account.
 However, the prosecutor will make the final decision.

 Do these rights still apply when the offender is a juvenile?

 How will I know when the offender gets out of prison or jail?

 To be informed about an offender's release from prison or jail, you must make a special request to be notified.

 Contact VINE (Victim Information and Notification Everyday) about signing up for automatic notification.
 The VINE system includes the Department of Corrections facilities and most county facilities.

 VINE can also provide other custody information.

-Choice is an online information system for offenders who are sentenced to prison or on parole and under the jurisdiction of the Department of Corrections.
+Minnesota Haven (formerly Choice) is an online information system for offenders who are sentenced to prison or on parole and under the jurisdiction of the Department of Corrections.

 You can search for offender information or request to be notified of an offender's custody status, including release, transfer, escape, apprehension or death.